hackerb9/vt340test/regis/textcolorsandregis.md

 If you don't want to make text unreadable, The two most important colors to _not_ change are colors number 0 and 7 (bg and fg).
 Instead, use colors 1 to 6 and 9 to 14 for graphics.
-If twelve colors is insufficient, color 8 (bold+blink foreground) is reasonably safe to commandeer.
+If twelve colors is insufficient, color 8 (bold+blink bg) is reasonably safe to commandeer.
 Color 15 (bold fg) can also be used in a pinch.

 ## Intentionally changing the text color